Wood fuel: Usage

 Some European countries produce a significant fraction of their electricity needs from wood or wood wastes.
 In Scandinavian countries the costs of manual labor to process firewood is very high.
 Therefore, it is common to import firewood from countries with cheap labor and natural resources.
 The main exporters to Scandinavia are the Baltic countries (Estonia, Lithuania, and Latvia).
 In Finland, there is a growing interest in using wood waste as fuel for home and industrial heating, in the form of compacted pellets.

+Many lower- and middle-income countries rely on wood for energy purposes (notably cooking).
+The largest producers are all in these income groups and have large populations with a high reliance on wood for energy: in 2021, India ranked first with 300 million m³ (15 percent of total production), followed by China with 156 million m3 and Brazil with 129 million m³ (8 percent and 7 percent of global production).

 In the United States, wood fuel is the second-leading form of renewable energy (behind hydro-electric).

 Australia

 About 1.5 million households in Australia use firewood as the main form of domestic heating.
 As of 1995, approximately 1.85 million cubic metres of firewood (1m³ equals approximately one car trailer load) was used in Victoria annually, with half being consumed in Melbourne.
 This amount is comparable to the wood consumed by all of Victoria's sawlog and pulplog forestry operations (1.9 million m³).

 Species used as sources of firewood include: